martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ## Overview of Recommendations {#overview}

-The previous version of this specification, {{VERIFY}}, surveyed the current practice from many IETF standards and tried to generalize best practices.
+The previous version of this specification, {{VERIFY}}, surveyed the then-current practice from many IETF standards and tried to generalize best practices (see Appendix A {{VERIFY}} for details).
 This document takes the lessons learned since then and codifies them.
 The rules are brief: